Trade uncertainty: Explore resources and tools for your business.

 • the company’s corporate social responsibility record, including its inclusion, diversity and sustainability initiatives

-It’s especially important to keep an eye out for:
+During commercial due diligence, it’s especially important to keep an eye out for:

-• Supplier concentration.
 Does the company rely on a single supplier?
 “If they get all of their raw materials or key inputs from one company overseas, that’s a material risk,” Meloche says.
 “What if that company goes under or suddenly changes the price significantly?
 Would you be able to switch to another supplier without a major disruption to the business?”

-Research or ask to meet key suppliers, especially if there is high supplier concentration.
+Ask to meet key suppliers, especially if there is high supplier concentration.
 This can help you better understand the supplier relationship and potential risk.

-• Vendor involvement and key employees.
-It’s important to understand the vendor’s role in the company and who in the business holds key customer relationships.
-“The biggest risk in an acquisition is typically the transition risk,” Meloche says.
 “When the vendor leaves, do the customers leave too?
 Who’s actually running the business day-to-day?
 Is it the vendor or are there key employees who will remain with the business post-close?”

 You may need to meet key employees to get more information about their role and whether they see themselves continuing at the company.
 This can also be a good time to start building a relationship with them to ensure post-transaction retention.

-“They’re going to probably want to meet with you too because a new owner can sometimes mean big change for them,” Meloche says.
+“They’re going to probably want to meet with you too because a new owner can sometimes mean big changes for them,” Meloche says.
 “It’s a scary time for employees when they find out that the company is being sold.
 Anything you can do to assuage those fears is going to be helpful for a smooth transition, especially if they are a key employee.”

 Some vendors may hesitate about letting you meet customers, suppliers and employees.
 But the meetings are worth pushing for, if you are unclear on risks in any of these areas.